Advanced-Computer-Lab-2022/5AM-club-/README.md

 to practice/learn web development, as it is the most popular form of Software development in recent years, so this project was a great entry and got us familiar with the technologies used in that particular field.
 It is also part of our curriculum CSEN 704.

 ## Build Status
 The project is complete as of January 2023

+## Code Style
+The project was built with the standard react functional component coding style along with node and express.
+The client side was divided into page and component folders housing each react component along with the styling.
+The server side was divided into routes, controllers, and middlewares to serve all the client requests.
+Prettier was used for formatting all the files.

 ## Screenshots

 Guest: